alkresin/guiserver/README.md

 Probably, you will need to change HRB_INS and HWGUI_DIR variables in this shell file - they should point to your Harbour and HwGUI directories, respectively.

 ### Download
-   You may download binaries from http://www.kresin.ru/guisrv.html
+   You may download some ready binaries from http://www.kresin.ru/en/guisrv.html

 ### Installation
    Just copy an executable file to a folder of your choice.
 For to not write a full path to it in your applications, add this folder to a PATH environment variable.